mauriciopaiva12/Information-Collector-v1.0/README.md

 <p>

-__*Project dedicated to collecting information in the first stages of a Pentest.<br />
+__*Project dedicated to collecting information in the first stages of a Pentest. <br />
-The project is not yet finished, as I am evolving it as I have time, so it will receive several updates yet.*__
+The project is already finalized, therefore it will still receive updates, but with less frequention.*__

 </p>